Goa Beaches: Where to stay, where to play

 Goa is separate from India in many ways, the Goa beaches being its lifeblood.
 The richest state in the whole country, Goa thrives on tourism in a way no other part of the country does.
 India's Ibiza at the same time as its Seychelles, there are a range of beaches and places to stay all along the coast and inland.

 There's something for everyone in Goa, from swish Portuguese houses surrounded by dense palm groves, to the simple whitewashed huts on the beaches; you just have to pick the right place.
-The other appealing thing about Goa, as well as its glorious weather, is that it's relatively easy to get to with direct flights from the UK from big names such as Monarch and holidays from Thomas Cook.
+The other appealing thing about Goa, as well as its glorious weather, is that it's relatively easy to get to with direct flights from the UK from big names such as Thomas Cook Airlines and TUI and holidays from Mercury Holidays, Thomas Cook and TUI.
 Here's our quick guide to Goa beaches to get you planning your next beach break:

 Northern Goa Beaches